-Types of evidence: final evaluation in written or verbal form recorded in an appropriate authenticated format; action plan, development plan, written accounts
+Types of evidence: final evaluation in written or verbal form recorded in an appropriate authenticated format.
+Action plan, development plan, written accounts.

-Additional information: learners must evaluate their heritage and traditional craft work and the whole creative process to identify aspects that went well, especially areas for further improvement.
-Learners will reflect on their creative process, considering overall what they have learned and what they would do differently next time.
+Additional information: the candidates must evaluate their heritage and traditional craft work and the whole creative process to identify aspects that went well and more especially areas for further improvement.
+The candidates will reflect on their creative process considering overall what they have learned and what they would do differently next time.

-Learners must rationalise any success relating to the final piece of heritage and traditional craft work within the context of the project, assignment or brief the work was created to meet.
+The candidates must rationalise any success relating to the final piece of heritage and traditional craft work within the context of the project, assignment or brief the work was created to meet.

-Learners will clearly identify multiple opportunities for their own relevant skills development and/or elements of their work that could be further developed.
-Learners should be encouraged to see the review/evaluation as the activity that informs the next stages of their creative process.
+The candidates will clearly identify multiple opportunities for their own relevant skills development and/or elements of their work that could be further developed.
+The candidates should be encouraged to see the review/evaluation as the activity that informs the next stages of their creative process.

-Learners' evidence may be presented in a traditional 2 dimensional and or combined 3 dimensional format, in a digital format or in a combination of both.
-All evidence types must be appropriately authenticated and show clear evidence of the individual learner's performance against the assessment criteria.
+The candidates' evidence may be presented in a traditional 2-dimensional and/or combined 3-dimensional format, in a digital format or in a combination of both.
+All evidence types must be appropriately authenticated and show clear evidence of the individual candidate's performance against the assessment criteria.